joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/README.md

 ## Test Environment

+- Tests are found in the main directory
 - Note: Testing will require Go (version specified in Dockerfile recommended) and Docker to be installed on your machine.
   - Testing is primarily for my personal use, assuming engineers will be using their own means to test the service within a Docker container.
 - Make sure you're on the most up to date build: `docker build -t receipt-processor-service:latest .`
 - Run the command `go test -v ./main` at the root to run the tests.
+- Tests are written with the Go testing package, as well as Testify and Dockertest.

 ### Test Classes